rust-lang/surveys/surveys/2023-annual-survey/questions.md

 > those who program once a week but always in Rust and those who program daily but
 > use Rust once a week.

-### On average, how often do you do coding/design work in general (i.e. excluding Rust)?
+### On average, how often do you do coding/design work in general?

 Type: select one